 Source Flea market in Göttingen

 The doll’s body and head are made of wood.
 The features are painted on.
+The body is just a wooden stick attached to a round base.
+On the bottom of the base is white loose-weave cotton material.
 She has no arms as such but wooden beads sewn on the end of her sleeves to act like hands.
 Her hair is white wool drawn back from a central parting and tied in a single thick plait down to her waist.

 Her bronze jewellery is typical of the Ancient Latvian dress.
 For at least a thousand years, the head-covering served to signify the wearer’s marital status; this doll’s bronze crown indicates that she is unmarried.

 However, the original colours of this style of dress were the natural white and grey of linen with embellishments in blue, red, yellow and green, not the dark colours seen in the skirt and shawl of this doll.
 The dark colours came after the 13th century.

 She is also wearing an essential part of the Latvian national dress, a woollen shawl, which is possibly one of the oldest parts of the costume.
 The dark blue colour is typical of pre-19th century Latvian costumes.